FIWARE/tutorials.IoT-Agent/README.md

 '
 ```

+Before we wire-up the context broker, we can test that a command can be send to a device by making a REST request
-A command can be invoked within IoT Agent by amending the context of the device using the NGSI v1 `/v1/updateContext` endpoint.
+directly to the IoT Agent's North Port using the `/v1/updateContext` endpoint.
-This will endpoint will eventually be invoked by the context broker once we have wired it up.
-To test the configuration you
+It is this endpoint that will eventually be invoked by the context broker once we have connected it up.
-can run the command directly as shown:
+To test the configuration you can run the command directly as shown:

 #### :seven: Request: